 Anglicans witness to Christ’s love in all sorts of ways on every day basis throughout the world.

 Anglican Witness initiative brings together Anglicans and Episcopalians from across the Communion involved in a whole range of work to support evangelism and church growth in parishes, dioceses and provinces.
 It is a forum for mutual learning, sharing ideas, resources and good practice.

 Over time, discipleship has become the main focus of our work.
-We consider every aspect of human life central to God’s Mission and our long term goal is to see Christians equipped to live their faith in everyday life as disciples of Jesus.
+Every aspect of human life is considered central to God’s Mission and the long term goal is to see Christians equipped to live their faith in everyday aspect of life as disciples of Jesus.

 Anglican Witness is a growing community, guided by a cross-Communion core group.
-We have developed an easily accessible resource hub for evangelism and discipleship.
+There is an easily accessible online resources for discipleship and evangelism.

 To know more, subscribe to an email bulletin and take part in social media discussions.
-We would love to hear how you or your church are living Chrisitan story in any of the areas reflected below, please get in touch.
+We would love to hear how you or your church is living out the Christian faith in any of the areas reflected below, please get in touch.

 Resources are continually being developed in and around the Anglican Communion by practitioners, leaders and missiologists – all involved in evangelism, discipleship and church growth.
 Anglican Witness has been tasked to showcase resources, publications and ministries that receive positive feedback across a variety of contexts from around the world.

 The resource hub focuses on discipleship, the five marks of mission, youth and children, evangelism, and unreached people groups.Go to Resource Hub

 The Anglican Communion has over 85 million members all over the world, majority of them are under the age of 35 and live in developing countries.
 Therefore, investing in young people - from social, political, economic, cultural, religious, or evangelistic stand point - must be a top priority of every institution of the world, especially the Church.READ MORE